 Here’s how you instantaneously force your brain into productivity mode.

-- Figure out the one thing that you need to do, not 10, but 1.
-The very first thing that needs your productive attention.
+- Figure out the one thing that you need to do, not 10, but 1

 - Start doing it.